This page contains affiliate links. Please read our disclosure for more info.

 There are also lots of activities for kids by the beach including a water slide, mini-golf, go-karting, model railway, and a zoo.

-We’re not particularly into fashion or cars but still enjoyed exploring the remarkable creations.
+We’re not particularly into cars but still enjoyed the stroll through motoring history, especially the 1950s Cadillacs.

 The Marlborough Wine Region (90 minutes away) might be more famous, but Nelson has its own, quieter wine region where you can sample Sauvignon Blanc, Chardonnay, Pinot Noir and aromatic varieties.

-At Forsters restaurant in the Moutere Hills Vineyard we enjoyed a beautifully-presented lunch with views of the vineyard and a small lake with the hills beyond.
+At Forsters restaurant at the Moutere Hills Vineyard, we enjoyed a beautifully presented lunch with views of the vineyard and a small lake with the hills beyond.

 Our cheese plate, goats cheese ravioli, and deconstructed white chocolate cheesecake were delicious and we sampled their wine with our meal.
 I loved the Sauvignon Blanc while Simon was a fan of their Reserve Chardonnay.